rossrobino/ovr/CONTRIBUTING.md

 # Contributing to ovr

 ovr is open source with the MIT license.
-Feel free to create and issue on GitHub if you have an idea for the project to get feedback before working on a pull request.
+Feel free to create an issue on GitHub if you have an idea for the project to get feedback before working on a pull request.

 ## Local development